Continually vs Continuously: Stop Confusing Them

 |---|---|---|---|

-| Continuously | Unbroken, uninterrupted duration or space | A waterfall flowing over a cliff edge | Can you replace it with "without stopping"?
-Use continuously. |
+| Continuously | Unbroken, uninterrupted duration or space | A waterfall flowing over a cliff edge | If without stopping is the claim, continuously is less ambiguous. |

 Common Mistakes